execc0/elibraryParser/README.md

     .\gradlew.bat build

-And then just run RUN.bat.
+And then just run RUN.bat

 ### Linux / Mac
 If you want to build this project on Linux or Mac, follow these steps:

     ./gradlew build
-And then just run RUN.bs.
+And then just run RUN.sh

 ## Testing